torvalds/linux/Documentation/arch/arm/setup.rst

 =============================================
-Kernel initialisation parameters on ARM Linux
+Kernel initialisation parameters on ARM GNU/Linux
 =============================================

-The following document describes the kernel initialisation parameter structure, otherwise known as 'struct param_struct' which is used for most ARM Linux architectures.
+The following document describes the kernel initialisation parameter structure, otherwise known as 'struct param_struct' which is used for most ARM GNU/Linux architectures.

-This structure is used to pass initialisation parameters from the kernel loader to the Linux kernel proper, and may be short lived through the kernel initialisation process.
+This structure is used to pass initialisation parameters from the kernel loader to the GNU/Linux kernel proper, and may be short lived through the kernel initialisation process.
 As a general rule, it should not be referenced outside of arch/arm/kernel/setup.c:setup_arch().